-Residents receive four weeks away from their clinical rotations to attend the American Institute for Radiologic Pathology (AIRP) course in Washington, D.C.
-MIR covers the costs of registration and tuition, as well as up to $2,000 in living expenses for residents attending the course.
+Diagnostic radiology and integrated interventional radiology residents receive four weeks away from their clinical rotations to attend the ACR Institute for Radiologic Pathology (AIRP) course in Washington, D.C.
+MIR covers the costs of registration and tuition, as well as up to $2,500 in living expenses for residents attending the course.

 Barnes-Jewish Hospital provides residents with health, dental and vision insurance plans that include eligible spouses and children.
 Optional term life and accidental death and dismemberment insurance is also available.
 Visit BJC Total Rewards for more detailed information.

 Call rooms are available for residents working overnight shifts.